Saturday, June 29, 2013

 I want to share her "method" here for a meal using leftover roast or other meat - she always called it Goulash when I was growing up.

-Start with the leftover meat (here I have Italian Drip Beef a la Pioneer Woman), a potato per person, an onion, a bell pepper, about 1/2 c. ketchup, some steak sauce - your choice - and some seasoning.
-Not pictured is water.
+Start with the leftover meat (here I have Italian Drip Beef ), a potato per person, an onion, a bell pepper, about 1/2 c. ketchup, some steak sauce - your choice - and some seasoning.

-Chunk up the potatoes and add them in.
-DO NOT STIR.
-The potatoes will loosen from the pan in a few minutes and in the meantime, they will develop a browned, carmel-y crust, Yum.
+Chunk up the potatoes and add them in, but don't stir them.
+The potatoes will loosen from the pan in a few minutes and in the meantime, they will develop a browned, carmel-y crust.

 After the potatoes are browned a bit, add in the chunked up onion and bell pepper.
-Don't cut them up all fancy - 1 inch chunks are ok.
-Add some garlic, too, if you like, We like.
+1 inch chunks are ok.
+Add some garlic, too, if you like.

 Add the ketchup to the steak sauce then add enough water to make about 2 cups.
 Season it up.
 I used my seasoning blend.
 Season it up however you like - I recall hers being a little different each time.